lucadibello/teaclave-java-benchmark/README.md

 The calibration pass uses the smallest configured thread count to fix the per-thread workload before running the weak/strong scaling sweeps.

+The `teaclave/run.sh` helper loads variables from `teaclave/.env`, then invokes the host JAR with `sudo env …` so SGX devices are accessible while the curated settings (including `TEACLAVE_BENCH_ENCLAVE_TYPE`) stay in effect.
+Tweak the entries in `.env` to change the run parameters.

 Example (force a 10 000-element workload on the TEE SDK):

 ```bash